-- Channels always have global scope. - A ch\id is a positive integer uniquely identifies the channel. - An ordered set of messages with maximally nslots elements: { {slot1.field1 ,slot1.field2 }, {slot2.field1 ,slot2.field2 } }
+- Channels always have global scope. - A ch_id is a positive integer uniquely identifies the channel. - An ordered set of messages with maximally nslots elements: { {slot1.field1 ,slot1.field2 }, {slot2.field1 ,slot2.field2 } }

 - A process is defined by a six-tuple

-- $\{ pid, lvars, lstates, inistate, curstate, transitions \}$
+{ pid, Ivars, Istates, inistate, curstate, transitions }

 - process instantiation number

 - finite set of local variables

 - a finite set of integers defining local states of a process

-- 🖲 the initial state
+- the initial state

-- 🌻 the current state
+- the current state

-- a finite set of transitions (to be defined) between elements of lstates
+- a finite set of transitions (to be defined) between elements of Istates

-- A process is defined by a six-tuple

-- { pid, lvars, lstates, inistate, curstate, transitions }
+- A process is defined by a six-tuple{ pid, Ivars, Istates, inistate, curstate, transitions }

 - process instantiation number

 - finite set of local variables

 - a finite set of integers defining local states of a process

-- 🖲 the initial state
+- the initial state

-- 🌻 the current state
+- the current state

-- a finite set of transitions (to be defined) between elements of lstates
+- a finite set of transitions (to be defined) between elements of Istates

-- A process is defined by a six-tuple

-- $\{ pid, lvars, lstates, inistate, curstate, transitions \}$
+- A process is defined by a six-tuple{ pid, Ivars, Istates, inistate, curstate, transitions }

 - process instantiation number

 - finite set of local variables

 - a finite set of integers defining local states of a process

-- 🌻 the initial state
+- the initial state

-- 🌻 the current state
+- the current state

-- a finite set of transitions (to be defined) between elements of lstates
+- a finite set of transitions (to be defined) between elements of Istates

-- A process is defined by a six-tuple

-- $\{ pid, lvars, lstates, inistate, curstate, transitions \}$
+- A process is defined by a six-tuple{ pid, Ivars, Istates, inistate, curstate, transitions }

 - process instantiation number

 - finite set of local variables

 - a finite set of integers defining local states of a process

 - the initial state

-- 🌻 the current state
+- the current state

-- a finite set of transitions (to be defined) between elements of lstates
+- a finite set of transitions (to be defined) between elements of Istates

-- A process is defined by a six-tuple

-- $\{ pid, lvars, lstates, inistate, curstate, transitions \}$
+- A process is defined by a six-tuple{ pid, Ivars, Istates, inistate, curstate, transitions }

 - process instantiation number

 - finite set of local variables

 - a finite set of integers defining local states of a process

-- 🖲 the initial state
+- the initial state

-- 🏽 the current state
+- the current state

-- inite set of transitions (to be defined) between elements of lstates
+- a finite set of transitions (to be defined) between elements of Istates

-- A process is defined by a six-tuple

-- $\{ pid, lvars, lstates, inistate, curstate, transitions \}$
+- A process is defined by a six-tuple{ pid, Ivars, Istates, inistate, curstate, transitions }

 - process instantiation number

-- 🌻 finite set of local variables
+- finite set of local variables

 - a finite set of integers defining local states of a process

-- 🖲 the initial state
+- the initial state

-- 🌻 the current state
+- the current state

-- \ a finite set of transitions (to be defined) between elements of lstates
+- a finite set of transitions (to be defined) between elements of Istates